It4innovations/hyperqueue/README.md

 ## Installation

-* Download latest binary distribution from this [link](https://github.com/It4innovations/hyperqueue/releases/latest).
+* Download the latest binary distribution from this [link](https://github.com/It4innovations/hyperqueue/releases/latest).
 * Unpack the downloaded archive:

   ``$ tar -xvzf hq-<version>-linux-x64.tar.gz``

-## Submiting a simple task
+## Submitting a simple task

-* Start server (e.g. on a login node or in a cluster partition)
+* Start a server (e.g. on a login node or in a cluster partition)

   ``$ hq server start &``